JagarJaguar/startup/notes.md

 - Rename `class` attribute in HTML to `className` in app.jsx, will be transpiled into valid HTML.
 - `a` is replaced with `Navlink` and `to`, html file is replaced with route name.
 - Change `class` to `className` in the JSX files when moving HTML over.
+- CSS interferes with each page (found out the hard way).